CDRT/mk_docs/docs/guides/lcsm/lcsm_top.md

 <a id="find-lnvmodel"></a>
 ??? note "Find-LnvModel"

     **Purpose:** Get the friendly model name from a machine type code.
 Useful when display systems show machine type and you need the model name.
+Either -MachineType or -Bios is required.

     **Syntax:**
     ```powershell
-    Find-LnvModel [-MachineType] <String>
+    Find-LnvModel [-MachineType] <String> [-Bios] <String>
     ```

     **Parameters:**